MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 Provide single sign-on for on-premises resources published through Microsoft Entra Private Access.
 Microsoft Entra Private Access uses Kerberos to support these resources.
 Optionally, use Windows Hello for Business cloud Kerberos trust to allow single sign-on for users.

 ## Prerequisites
-Before you get started with single sign-on, make sure your environment is ready with the following settings and configurations.
+Before you get started with single sign-on, make sure your environment is ready.

 - An Active Directory forest.
 The guide uses a forest domain name that can be publicly resolved.
 However, a publicly resolved domain isn't a requirement.
 - Your Microsoft Entra ID tenant is set up with the private Domain Name System (DNS) feature of Microsoft Entra Private Access.